ap/vim-buftabline/README.md

   simple.
 The code is more than 5 times as long.
 There are lots of options and mappings so despite its limited scope compared to something like MiniBufExpl or Airline, it feels like a Big Plugin – one that requires a large up-front commitment.
-And subjective though this is, I will call its default colours ugly (while the ones in Buftabline depend entirely on your colorscheme), nor does it make any attempt to harmonise with the user colorscheme.
+And subjective though this is, I will call its default colors ugly (while the ones in Buftabline depend entirely on your colorscheme), nor does it make any attempt to harmonise with the user colorscheme.